-The Junior Market Lamb Show was initiated at the Arizona National Livestock Show in 1977 and, after 38 years, continues to remain competitive.
+The Junior Market Lamb Show was initiated at the Arizona National Livestock Show in 1977, and continues to remain competitive.

 Youth Benefit From Exhibiting Sheep